ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

 2. Create a route table and attach to VPC.
 3. Associate route table with the VPC subnets.
 4. Add a route with Destination: 0.0.0.0/0 and target:\<created internet gateway> in route table.

+## Network Address Translation (NAT) <a name="nat"></a>

+While Internet Gateways allow instances in the public subnet to connect to the internet, they also cause our instances to be accessible from the internet.

+**For instances in the private subnet, we do not want them to be accessible from the internet, but we want them to access the internet** (to download software etc).
+This is what NAT is for.

+### Using NAT Instance

+The old way of NAT for private subnet is using NAT EC2 Instances.
+To do so, we must:

+1. Launch an Amazon Linux AMI with NAT pre-configured in public subnet.
+2. Set security groups inbound rules with allow HTTP/HTTPS from private subnets and allow SSH from our own desktop.
+3. Set security groups outbound rules to allow HTTP/HTTPS to internet.
+4. Turn off source/destination check on NAT Instance.
+5. In VPC console, create a route with target as NAT Instance and Destination as 0.0.0.0, making any public destination traffic route to NAT Instance's ENI.

+### Using NAT Gateway

+This is the proper way to set up NAT is the route to a NAT Gateway in the public subnet.

+NAT Gateway is resilient in a single AZ.
+Multiple NAT Gateways must be created one in each AZ for multi-AZ availability.

+1. Create a NAT Gateway in the public subnet via the VPC console.
+2. Attach an Elastic IP to the NAT Gateway.
+3. Add a route in the route table of the private subnet for destination 0.0.0.0 to target the NAT Gateway.